develephant/coronium-core-docs/docs-src/docs/client/modules/users/confirmation.md

 }, onUserCreate)
 ```

-!!! info
+!!! warning "Important"
-    Plain text passwords are hashed before being sent to the server.
+    Passwords are hashed before being sent to the server.
 Do not try to hash the passwords yourself.

+### Response Event

+When creating a user with email confirmation, the response __result__ will be a table containing the newly registered users __user_id__, and a __confirmation__ key.

+The __confirmation__ key will contain the email sent state as a string with a value of 'pending' on success, or 'failed' otherwise.

 ## Default Template